Maddof/topblog_be/README.md

 The backend for **TopBlog** provides a RESTful API for managing blog posts, comments, and user authentication.
 This server is built with **Express.js** and uses **Prisma** as the ORM to interact with a PostgreSQL database, along with JWT for secure user authentication.

+You can test site with:
+admindemo@admindemo.com / admindemo

 ## Table of Contents

 - [Tech Stack](#tech-stack)